lsst-dm/dmtn-185/index.rst

 - [REQ-WFL-003] Failed quanta must be reported including where in the batch processing system the quantum was running at the time of failure.

-- [REQ-WFL-004] Though no requirement exists, it should be possible to inspect, post-facto, the resource usage (CPU, memory, I/O etc) for individual workers.
+- [REQ-WFL-004] Though no requirement exists, it should be possible to inspect, post-facto, the resource usage (CPU, memory, I/O etc.) for individual workers.

 - [REQ-WFL-005] Both the OS and the OS version must be recorded.
   This requirement may be met within the pipeline task provenance, but it is an upscope since currently, only the OS type is recorded.